albertcolom/albertcolom.github.io/_posts/2023-09-24-easy-steps-to-install-k3s-with-ssl-certificate-by-traefik-cert-manager-and-lets-encrypt.markdown

 curl -sfL https://get.k3s.io | sh -
 {% endhighlight %}

-If you want to have access to the _k3s_ cluster outside the node, you can use the following parameter when creating the cluster `--tls-san`.
+If you want to have access to the _k3s_ cluster outside the node, you can use the following parameter when creating the cluster `--tls-san`.

 {% highlight bash %}
 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="--tls-san <public ip address or hostname>" sh -